 - 1 Tablespoon olive oil

 - 8 chicken thighs, skin on/bone-in (or chicken cut of your choice)

 - All of the Spice Mix from above

-- 3/4 tsp fresh ginger finely grated or 1 tsp ginger paste
+- 3/4 teaspoons fresh ginger, finely grated or 1 tsp ginger paste

-- 1 Tbsp Tandoori Curry Paste or 1-2 tsp Tandoori Masala dried spice
+- 1 Tablespoon Tandoori Curry Paste, or 1-2 tsp Tandoori Masala dried spice

 - 2 cups chicken broth